-I would never choose a capital city to volunteer at a hostel but I had to.
+I would never choose a capital city for volunteering abroad but I had to.
 I was there to sort my documents after getting mugged in Bogota.
 It worked great to change my emotional status at that time, which is exactly what I was looking for.

 Fortunately, the owner respected my opinions and gave me a free hand with the hostel.
 Learning wise, this was the best experience.
 I worked in the business development side, painted the hostel, put up new signs, brought new offers, basically whatever I could think of.
 I gave myself some targets and by the end of 2 months, I had achieved them.
 The most important one was improving the hostel rating on booking.com.

 Working in a hostel is great if you want to meet people, get into the hostel industry, or get things done from one place like catching up on reading or writing.

 Will I do it again?
 If the hostel folks are nice then for sure.
 It becomes difficult to appreciate new things when you are seeing things that leave you awestruck every single day.

 Here is a fellow traveler – Priyanka’s experience of volunteering in Chile, teaching English.